akshatsinha0/XenoShop/README.md

 A full-stack application that enables enterprise retailers to onboard, integrate, and analyze their Shopify store data with multi-tenant support.

+## Important Security Notice

+**Regarding Demo Video:** During the video demonstration, the Shopify access token was inadvertently revealed.
+For security purposes, the Shopify app has been uninstalled and a new access token has been generated.
+The exposed token is no longer valid and cannot be used to access the Shopify store.
+All credentials shown in the demo video have been rotated.

 ## Live Deployment

 - **Frontend:** [https://xeno-shop.vercel.app](https://xeno-shop.vercel.app)